zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 stuck to the net

-Like a red lotus, one who is not contaminated with water, should walk alone like a rhinoceros horn. "
+Like a red lotus, one who is not contaminated with water, should walk alone like a rhinoceros. "

 158. For example, the lion and beast king is a person with strong teeth, a walker after oppression and victory,

-should use the side residence, and should walk alone like a rhinoceros horn.
+should use the side residence, and should walk alone like a rhinoceros.

 "For example, the lion and beast king is a person with powerful teeth, a walker who oppresses and defeats": "If the lion and a beast king is a person with